engineer-aman-sharma/Launcher-Tuesday/README.md

 - UI states and user interactions
 - Integration of previously developed application functionality into the launcher

+## Project Details

+- Package Name: `com.launcher.app5`
+- Status: Client Project — UI, features, and availability may change in the future.

 ## Client Requirements

 The launcher was developed for a client with specific requirements around the home screen and integrated applications.